Rundiz/rundiz-template-for-admin/_builder/readme.md

 Once you finished editing the project, open command line tool and go to working folder.

-* Run the command <kbd>php _builder/build.php build ../github/my-project</kbd>.
+* Run the command `php _builder/build.php build ../github/my-project`.
 Please note that **../github/my-project** is related folder from working folder to commit folder by example.
 You have to change yours.
 * This command will works on clear target folder, copy source folder, convert PHP to HTML, compile SCSS to CSS with minified.
 All tasks in one.
 * Wait until completed message appears and then you can commit the project repository inside the commit folder.